amitnagar1/BackendTask/README.md

    GO to localhost:8888/alllinks

 2 To make a post request:
-  Make a post request to localhost:8888//v1/links provide with a originalUrl object {originalUrl: "www.sampleurl.com"}
+  Make a post request to localhost:8888/v1/links provide with a originalUrl object {originalUrl: "www.sampleurl.com"}

 3 To Update a existing URL:
-  Make a PUT request with hashedUrl object(Identifier) e.g { hashedUrl: "existinghashedurl"}
+  Make a PUT request to localhost:8888/v1/updatelink/hashedUrl with hashedUrl object(Identifier) e.g { hashedUrl: "existinghashedurl"}

 4 To make a delete request:
-   Make a DELETE request with hashedUrl object(Identifier) e.g { hashedUrl: "existinghashedurl"}
+   Make a DELETE request to localhost:8888/v1/deletelink/:hashedUrl with hashedUrl object(Identifier) e.g { hashedUrl: "existinghashedurl"}